360ied/torev/README.md

 Step 2: Run `go get -u -v https://github.com/360ied/torev` (Note that this also updates the program.)

+Note: As this uses [go-libtor](github.com/ipsn/go-libtor), this does not require Tor to be installed, as it is statically linked into the program!

 ## Usage
 Run `torev`.
 It will generate a configuration file.
 You can edit it if you wish, but the defaults should be fine for most web services.